Maskedlll/ClipboardSlL/README.md

 ## License

-ClipboardSlL is released under the MIT License.
-See `LICENSE` for details.
+ClipboardSlL is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute it under the terms of the license.